awarenet/ros5e/readme.md

 ### 1. Importing Data

 Custom data for Ruins of Symbaroum (Races, Subclasses, Spells, etc.) is included in this module.
 Use Plutonium to import this data into your game.
-The sources are prefixed with Awarenet; Ruins of Symbaroum.
+The sources in Plutonium are prefixed with Awarenet; Ruins of Symbaroum.

 Once you import an RoS race or class, the actor will get a flag that will cause the actor sheet to display the correct data.